PrismarineJS/flying-squid/README.md

     npm install
     node app.js

-Or try our autoupdating craftyjs server [auto-craftyjs](https://github.com/mhsjlw/auto-craftyjs)
+Or try our autoupdating flying-squid server [autonomous-squid](https://github.com/mhsjlw/autonomous-squid)

 ## Documentation
 Documentation for how to operate and how to customize your server are coming soon!